Xeriscaping: Mastering the art of Water-wise Landscaping

 Xeriscape Grass: Alternatives to Conventional Lawns

-Xeriscape grass is an enticing alternative that seeks to replace traditional lawns which are water-intensive.
+Xeriscape grass is an enticing alternative to traditional lawns, which are water-intensive.
 Here are some great options for non-traditional grass.

 Buffalo Grass (Bouteloua dactyloides)